 - 6 teaspoons of Tomato Purée

-- Garlic Powder * I often use the powdered garlic for dishes like this and just sprinkle my desired amount over the dish
+- Garlic Purée or Garlic Powder – it’s easy to use the powdered garlic for dishes like this – just sprinkle my desired amount over the dish

 - Pinch of Salt and Pepper